 New technology is changing that, though.
 In fact, modern-day archaeologists don't even have to leave home to spot a buried Maya city.
-All they need is LIDAR (Light Detection and Ranging), a game-changing tool in archaeology.
+All they need is LIDAR (Light Detection and Ranging).
+This game-changing tool has revolutionized the world of archaeology.
 LIDAR is light in the form of laser pulses.
-It's used along with a specialized scanner and GPS receiver to generate detailed, 3D topographical information about natural and humanmade environments.
-When placed on an airplane or helicopter, it can scan broad areas of land.
+It's used along with a specialized scanner and GPS receiver to generate precise, 3D topographical information about natural and humanmade environments.
+And when it's placed on an airplane or helicopter, it can scan broad expanses of land.